Is Freshpet Select good for dogs? You’re probably wondering just that, and as an experienced, proud raw feeder I’d say nope.

 Carrageenan is extracted from the red seaweed Chondrus Crispus aka Irish moss and has no nutritional value.

-According to a study (click to read study) presented by Joanne K. Tobacman, MD, associate professor in the department of medicine at the University of Illinois at Chicago, carrageenan has harmful gastrointestinal effects on animals (tested on guinea pigs, rats, monkeys, mice, rabbits, and ferrets).
+According to a study (click to read study) presented by Joanne K. Tobacman, MD, associate professor in the department of medicine at the University of Illinois at Chicago, carrageenan has harmful gastrointestinal effects on animals.
+It was tested on guinea pigs, rats, monkeys, mice, rabbits, and ferrets.

-Being a raw feeder, I most definitely understand a dog’s need of calcium for skeletal health (my dogs get raw meaty bones 3-4 times per week), I just wonder where the calcium carbonate is derived from in this recipe?
+Being a raw feeder, I most definitely understand a dog’s need of calcium for skeletal health.
+After all, my dogs get raw meaty bones regularly as part of their raw dog food diet.
+I just wonder where the calcium carbonate is derived from in this recipe?

 My guess is that it comes from bone meal.
-Bone meal is nothing other than ground animal bones which by the way might very well come from roadkill or euthanized livestock.
+Bone meal is nothing other than ground animal bones which might very well come from roadkill or euthanized livestock.

 According to a great article on fellow raw feeder Kimberly Gauthier’s website KeepTheTailWagging.com bone meal